wcmbishop/adventofcode/README.md

 # Advent of Code

-Source code for the [2019 Advent of Code](https://adventofcode.com/2019).
+Code solutions/attempts for the annual [Advent of Code](https://adventofcode.com) puzzles.
+Each year has an isolated project folder.